stjahyadi/SpringInjection/notes.md

 1. How to inject bean by annotation<br/>
 2. Differentiate between @Autowired, @Inject and @Resource<br/><br/>

 By default beans marked with '@Component' will have the same name as the class.
-Therefore the name of the class ‘Person’ is person.<br/><br/>
+Therefore the name of the class 'Person' is person.<br/><br/>

 Annotation to inject the bean from spring container<br/>
 1. @Autowired -> org.springframework.bean.factor -> Spring <br/>